Luis-Pazmino-Alvarez/Classification_SpotCheck_and_Pipelines/README.md

 jupyter notebook Classification_SpotCheck_and_Pipelines.ipynb

 License

-This project is licensed under the GPL-3.0 License.
+📜 This project is licensed under the GPL-3.0 License.

+📬 Contact

+Created by Luis Pazmino Alvarez, consultant in finance, economics, and predictive modeling.
+Connect with me on LinkedIn https://www.linkedin.com/in/luis-pazmino-702838248/.